“One day you will be old enough to start reading fairy tales again.”

 Originally from the Alabama Gulf Coast, Jodi lives in Nashville, Tennessee, with her black-and-white rescue dogs.
 She graduated cum laude from Samford University with a BA in Classics and minor in English.

-Emma & Monica
+Editorial Assistants: Emma & Monica

 My Story

-A lifelong lover of books, I began my professional journey into the world of book publishing in June 2009, working as a catchall intern for multiple nonfiction departments at Thomas Nelson Publishers in Nashville, Tennessee.
+A lifelong lover of books and stories, I began my professional journey into the world of book publishing in June 2009, working as a catchall intern for multiple nonfiction departments at Thomas Nelson Publishers in Nashville, Tennessee.
 From printing and manually binding hundreds of manuscripts for publicity mailings, to writing press releases and comparing proofreader marks, to sitting in on marketing and editorial meetings, to ordering lunches and supplies, I started at the bottom.
-A couple add-on internships later, I became a full-time employee in March 2010 (thanks to a fabulous boss!), and less than two years after my first day, I transitioned into my dream job: Editorial Assistant on the Fiction team.
+A couple add-on internships later, I became a full-time employee in March 2010 (thanks to a fabulous boss!), and less than two years after my very first day, I transitioned into my (then) dream job: Editorial Assistant on the Fiction team.
 (It was a once-in-a-lifetime opportunity that involved simply switching positions with a colleague.
 True story!)

-Everything sped up, and I learned a very important life lesson: The only constant in life is change.
-The longtime fiction publisher moved on and a new leader joined our team, other colleagues left and new teammates arrived, Zondervan fiction titles joined our list, internal systems changed, authors were acquired, books published, conferences attended, and I slowly rose through the ranks, promoted to Editor in 2017 and Senior Editor in 2021.
+Soon the longtime fiction publisher moved on and a new leader joined our team, other colleagues left and new teammates arrived, Zondervan fiction titles joined our list, internal systems changed, authors were acquired, books published, conferences attended, and I slowly rose through the ranks, promoted to Editor in 2017 and Senior Editor in 2021.

 Contact me today and let me know how I can help you on your journey to publish your book!